 New Clinical Trial Regulation

-On 31 January (2022), new Clinical Trial Regulation (CTR) will enter into force.
+Today, 31 January 2022, new Clinical Trial Regulation (CTR) will enter into force.
 The new regulation requires that all clinical trial applications and assessments be managed through a new, unified online portal known as the Clinical Trial Information System (CTIS).
 The CTIS will act as a one-stop, centralised repository for all information relating to clinical trials in the EU.

-Important to note: when the new regulation enters into force (January 2022), applications for clinical trials that come under the regulation will no longer be submitted directly to the National Research Ethics Committee for Clinical Trials (NREC-CT) or to the Health Products Regulatory Authority (HPRA).
+Important to note: due to the new regulation entering into force, applications for clinical trials that come under the regulation will no longer be submitted directly to the National Research Ethics Committee for Clinical Trials (NREC-CT) or to the Health Products Regulatory Authority (HPRA).
 Instead, they must be submitted using the CTIS.
 Documentation requirements will also change under the CTR.